MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -MailboxDeliveryConnectorProtocolLoggingLevel
-!!!
-Exchange Server 2013

-The MailboxDeliveryConnectorProtocolLoggingLevel parameter sets the protocol logging level for messages transferred from the Transport service to the Mailbox Transport Delivery service on Mailbox servers using SMTP.
-Valid values for this parameter are None and Verbose.
-The default value is None.

-!!!
-Exchange Server 2016

 The MailboxDeliveryConnectorProtocolLoggingLevel parameter enables or disables SMTP protocol logging for the implicit and invisible mailbox delivery Receive connector in the Mailbox Transport Delivery service.
 Valid values are:

 - None: Protocol logging is disabled for the mailbox delivery Receive connector.
 This is the default value.

 - Verbose: Protocol logging is enabled for the mailbox delivery Receive connector.
 The location of the log files is controlled by the ReceiveProtocolLogPath parameter.

 ```yaml
 Type: None | Verbose